Here's Our Rant About Tesla Inc. (TSLA)

-Tesla Inc. (NASDAQ:TSLA) went down by -2.83% from its latest closing price compared to the recent 1-year high of $1243.49.
-The company’s stock price has collected -15.44% of loss in the last five trading sessions.
-MarketWatch.com reported 3 hours ago that Tesla’s Elon Musk spends another weekend insulting people on Twitter
+Tesla Inc. (NASDAQ:TSLA) went up by 3.71% from its latest closing price compared to the recent 1-year high of $1243.49.
+The company’s stock price has collected 10.03% of gains in the last five trading sessions.
+Barron’s reported 1 hour ago that It Takes Guts to Play Rivian Options.
+Here’s How to Do It.

 Is It Worth Investing in Tesla Inc. (NASDAQ :TSLA) Right Now?